 Check Out Linville Falls

 Right after our tasting we took a five minute drive to visit Linville Falls before sunset.
 It’s a park with wonderful trails and waterfalls.
+And yes, it was raining when we went.
+Just be careful, watch your step and lookout for mud and puddles and you’ll be fine!

 We saw the falls from two vantage points: